Jimskie101/BreakingBarrels/README.md

-# BreakAndPair
+# BreakingBarrels
-An Android Game in which you pair two tile images by breaking the correct boxes
+An Android Game in which you pair two tile images by breaking the correct barrels